Charlottesville, Virginia: Attractions and culture

 Charlottesville also is home to the University of Virginia (most of which is legally in Albemarle County).
-During the academic year, more than 20,000 students pour into Charlottesville to attend the university.
+During the academic year, over 20,000 students enter Charlottesville to attend the university.
 Its main grounds are located on the west side of Charlottesville, with Thomas Jefferson's Academical Village, known as the Lawn, as the centerpiece.
 The Lawn is a long esplanade crowned by two prominent structures, The Rotunda (designed by Jefferson) and Old Cabell Hall (designed by Stanford White).
 Along the Lawn and the parallel Range are dormitory rooms reserved for distinguished students.
-The University Programs Council is a student-run body that programs concerts, comedy shows, speakers, and other events open to the students and the community, such as the annual "Lighting of the Lawn".
+The University Programs Council is a student-run body that programs concerts, comedy shows, speakers, and other events open to the students and the community.
 One block from The Rotunda, the University of Virginia Art Museum exhibits work drawn from its collection of more than 10,000 objects and special temporary exhibitions from sources nationwide.
 It is also home to the Judge Advocate General's Legal Center and School where all U.S. Army military lawyers, known as "JAGs", take courses specific to military law.

 The Corner is the commercial district abutting the main grounds of the University of Virginia along University Avenue.
 This area is full of college bars, eateries, and University merchandise stores, and is busy with student activity during the school year.
 Pedestrian traffic peaks during the university's home football games and graduation ceremonies.
 Much of the university's Greek life is on the nearby Rugby Road, contributing to the nightlife and local bar scene.
 West Main Street, running from the Corner to the Downtown Mall, is a commercial district of restaurants, bars, and other businesses.

-Charlottesville is host to the annual Virginia Film Festival in October, the Charlottesville Festival of the Photograph in June, and the Virginia Festival of the Book in March.
+Charlottesville is host to the annual Virginia Festival of the Book in March, the Charlottesville Pride Festival in September, and the Virginia Film Festival in October.
 In addition, the Foxfield Races are steeplechase races held in April and September of each year.
 A Fourth of July celebration, including a Naturalization Ceremony, is held annually at Monticello, and a First Night celebration has been held on the Downtown Mall since 1982.

+Public Art and Murals

+Charlottesville features dozens of public murals located across restaurants, community spaces, and streets in several neighborhoods.
+Many artworks were created through city art initiatives such as the Alexandria-based Tom Tom Founders Festival “City as Canvas” project, and the Paint & Poetry collaboration between the Charlottesville Mural Project and New City Arts Initiative.